Can everybody be sensible, yet come to different conclusions?

-Here’s a few personality dimensions I use.
-They show how people who disagree are not being nonsensical, but are evaluating the facts and possibilities of reality differently.
-Note: People aren’t at either dimension pole, but they tend toward one side or the other.
+Before I address the topic question, let me lay out the personality dimensions I use.
+Using them will show that people who disagree are not being nonsensical, but are evaluating the facts and possibilities of reality with different concerns in mind.
+Please note when I discuss the dimensions I emphasize the extreme positions to make them clear.
+Most people are not at a dimension pole.
+They tend toward one side or the other.

 - Although most dimensions are relatively independent of social position, Stability—Dynamic is not.

 - If you have high status, you tend to experience and see the status quo’s benefits.